Technology and Marketing Expert | Start-Up Fanatic

 Bury has spoken at events across North America with up to 1,000 attendees, including Haste & Hustle, CTAConf, Content Marketing Conference, and the Profit W100.
 She has also hosted events for PriceWaterhouseCoopers, Square Canada, Microsoft Canada, and several entrepreneurship organizations, and has interviewed leading executives and entrepreneurs on-stage, including Shark Tank entrepreneur Mark Cuban.

-Bury is currently the co-founder of The County Wine Tours, a bicycle wine tour company based in Prince Edward County, and advises multiple startups including Willful and Pressed News.
-She is also a board member at Save the Children Canada, and a committed mentor to young entrepreneurs.
+In her spare time, Bury runs her side hustle, The County Wine Tours, a bicycle wine tour company based in Prince Edward County, and advises multiple startups including Quill, Pawzy, and Pressed News.
+She is also a board member for Save the Children Canada and a member of the #Tech4SickKids Advisory Council for SickKids Hospital.